orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 #### Rendering engine
 [[Project - Research towards Designs (2024)]]
 - Different OS & browsers - intercompile

+- [ ] Non-jumpy - stability ; Important to not have jumpy interface things like obsidian, which are so sensitive to where the mouse or selection is?

 *Use the graphical rendering as the language/data embedded.Just put hte ray interface on top of that.*
 - Both sides, drop the initial/terminal, grow to either side initial if initial, terminal if terminal.
 Then stitch the two together.